deepfriedwhisky/www.yao-ge.com/_pages/teaching.md

 <em>Postgraduate Course, School of Geosciences, University of Edinburgh, 2021.3 - 2021.4</em><br>
 As a teaching assistant in this course, my responsibilities included giving tutorials and marking students' course assessments.<br>

-### Supervising Assistant
-<em>Undergraduate and Postgraduate students, School of Chemistry, 2020.9 – 2022.7</em><br>
-In the School of Chemistry, I assisted my principal supervisor, Prof. Mathew Heal, in supervising BSc and MSc students who conducted their dissertation projects in our research group.
-My responsibilities included providing guidance and technical support to the students throughout their projects.

 ### Project Supervision
 <em>UG and PGT students, Schools of Chemistry and GeoSciences, 2020.9 – 2022.7</em><br>
 Beyond my own research, I have also assisted Chemistry BSc and MSc students with their dissertation projects, as well as GeoSciences research students with the design and conducting of their modelling experiments.